spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Reconfigure AWS nodes

-The following steps need to be performed to reconfigure worker pool nodes:-
+The following steps need to be performed to reconfigure worker pool nodes:

 * Access the 'Nodes' view of the cluster.
 * Edit the settings of the desired node pool.